prarthanamathew/ingredient-analyzer/README.md

-# 🧴 Skincare Ingredient Analyzer
+🧴 Skincare Ingredient Analyzer

-A web-based app that analyzes skincare product ingredients, highlighting their functions and risk levels.
+A Streamlit web application that analyzes skincare ingredients to detect harmful or risky chemicals.
+It parses ingredient lists, cross-references a database, highlights potential health risks, and provides visual insights.

-## 🚀 Features
+🚀 Features

-- Paste a list of skincare ingredients (comma-separated) and get:
-  - Detailed function of each ingredient
-  - Risk level: Low, Medium, High
-  - Description for informed decisions
+📝 Smart Ingredient Input

+Type or paste ingredients (comma-separated)

+Dropdown with suggestions

+Typos are auto-corrected with similarity matching (using RapidFuzz)

+🧪 Ingredient Risk Analysis

+Detects and flags high-risk, medium, or low-risk components

+Provides functional and descriptive insight for each ingredient

+🔥 Risk Heatmap Visualization

-- Color-coded ingredient table
+Color-coded heatmap for quick glance at ingredient risk levels

-- Pie chart showing function breakdown
-- Downloadable CSV report
+📥 Download Report

+Export your analysis as a CSV file

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-- **Frontend/UI**: Streamlit (customized with HTML/CSS)
-- **Backend**: Python
+Python

-- **Visualization**: Matplotlib
+Streamlit

-- **Data Processing**: Pandas
+Pandas

-- **Packaging & Structure**: Modular Python files in `/src`
-- **Deployment Ready**: Designed to be hosted on Streamlit Cloud or locally
+Matplotlib + Seaborn

+RapidFuzz (fuzzy matching)

+Git + GitHub (version control & deployment)